unicode-org/message-format-wg/spec-formatting.md

 ### Element

-Resolving an Element and its corresponding ElementEnd (if any) requires a function capable of transforming the element's name, resolved `options`, and any body contents into an appropriate representation.
+Resolving an Element or a matching `'start'`/`'end'` pair or Elements requires a function capable of transforming the element's `name`, resolved `options`, and any body contents into an appropriate representation.

-As the intended use and formatted representation of an Element may be highly variable, an implementation MAY transform the Element and ElementEnd pattern elements individually, rather than considering them and their body contents to have a single value.
+As the intended use and formatted representation of an Element may be highly variable, an implementation MAY transform the Element pattern elements individually, rather than considering them and their body contents to have a single value.

 An implementation MAY use additional context when formatting an Element and its body,